 Let’s Begin With the Ingredients

-We will first review the main ingredients of this stuffed aubergines recipe, noting that from this amount I will feed three hungry people or four normal portions will result.
+We will first review the main ingredients of this stuffed aubergine recipe, noting that from this amount, I will feed three hungry people, or four normal portions will result.

 I will use four medium-sized eggplants, half a kilogram of minced pork with low fat, one onion, and 200 g of sliced smoked bacon for even more flavour.

-Over the dish, I will pour a sauce made of 150 ml of single cream and on top, I will put 150 g of grated cheddar cheese.
+Over the dish, I will pour a sauce of 150 ml of single cream, and on top, I will put 150 g of grated cheddar cheese.

 How to Prepare the Ingredients?

-As you know, I like to prepare all the ingredients first and I will do so now.
-I start with smoked bacon that is already sliced so you just have to cut these slices transversely into smaller pieces.
+As you know, I like to prepare all the ingredients first, and I will do so now.
+I start with smoked bacon that is already sliced, so you have to cut these slices transversely into smaller pieces.

 Next comes the onion, which is medium in size, which I chopped after cleaning it.